coleifer/kt/docs/api.rst

         Accepts ``KT_BINARY``, ``KT_JSON``, ``KT_MSGPACK``, ``KT_NONE`` or ``KT_PICKLE``.
     :param bool decode_keys: allow unicode keys, encoded as UTF-8.
     :param int timeout: socket timeout (optional).
+    :param bool connection_pool: use a connection pool to manage sockets.
     :param int default_db: default database to operate on.

     Client for interacting with Kyoto Tycoon database.

-    .. py:method:: checkin()

-        Return the communication socket to the pool for re-use.

-    .. py:method:: close()
+    .. py:method:: close([allow_reuse=True])

+        :param bool allow_reuse: when the connection pool is enabled, this flag indicates whether the connection can be reused.
+For unpooled clients this flag has no effect.

         Close the connection to the server.

+    .. py:method:: close_all()

+        When using the connection pool, this method can close *all* client connections.

+    .. py:method:: get_bulk(keys[, db=None[, decode_values=True]])

+        :param list keys: keys to retrieve

     .. py:method:: get(key, db=None)